The Classification of Roads Depends on Various Factors

 - Hilly Roads:

-These are the roads which are built on hilly areas or terrain having great slope.
+These are the roads which are built on hilly areas or terrain having a great slope.
 Hilly roads have very frequent steep bends, ups and downs.
-Hilly roads require meticulous study and planning before the construction.
+Hilly roads require meticulous study and planning before construction.

 Example: Hilly Road In Photo

 These roads are constructed on a plain area with minimal slope, very few bends, ups and downs.
 The construction of this type of road consumes less time as compared to Hilly Roads.